 What analysts say:

-- Revenue Forecasts: On average, analysts predict $1.88 billion in revenue this quarter.
-That would represent a rise of 38.2% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $1.85 billion in revenue this quarter.
+That would represent a rise of 37% from the year-ago quarter.

-- Wall Street Earnings Expectations: The average analyst estimate is earnings of $1.04 per share.
-Estimates range from $0.94 to $1.20.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.97 per share.
+Estimates range from $0.89 to $1.03.

 What our community says:

-CAPS All-Stars are solidly behind the stock, with 97.4% awarding it an "outperform" rating.
-The community at large agrees with the All-Stars, with 90.1% granting it a rating of "outperform."
-Fools are keen on Casey's General Stores, though the message boards have been quiet lately with only 57 posts in the past 30 days.
-Despite the majority sentiment in favor of Casey's General Stores, the stock has a middling CAPS rating of three out of five stars falls short of the Fool community sentiment.
+CAPS All-Stars are solidly backing the stock with 93% awarding it an outperform rating.
+The community at large agrees with the All-Stars with 88.7% giving it a rating of outperform.
+Fools are bullish on Casey's General Stores, though the message boards have been quiet lately with only 58 posts in the past 30 days.
+Casey's General Stores' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

-Casey's General Stores' income has fallen year over year by an average of 18.1% over the past five quarters.
-The company's gross margin shrank by two percentage points in the last quarter.
-Revenue rose 31.3% while cost of sales rose 34.5% to $1.33 billion from a year earlier.
+Casey's General Stores' income has fallen year over year by an average of 12.8% over the past five quarters.
+The company's gross margin shrank by 2.9 percentage points in the last quarter.
+Revenue rose 37.6% while cost of sales rose 42.5% to $1.61 billion from a year earlier.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.